JustinHu1988/My-notes/Algorithms Unlocked.md

 > **Example** :  One example would be if I were sorting exams by grade.
 The grades range from 0 to 100, but the number of students varies.
 I could use counting sort to sort the exams of n students in $θ(n)$ time, since m=101 (remember that the range being sorted is 0 to m-1) is a constant.

-In practice, however, counting sort truns out to be useful as part of yet another sorting algorithm: *radix sort*.
+In practice, however, counting sort turns out to be useful as part of yet another sorting algorithm: *radix sort*.

-In addition to running in linear time when m is a constant, counting sort has another important property: it is **stable**. *In a stable sort, elements with the same sort key appear in the output array in the same order as they do in the input array*.
+In addition to running in linear time when m is a constant, counting sort has another important property: it is **stable(稳定)**. *In a stable sort, elements with the same sort key appear in the output array in the same order as they do in the input array*.
 In other words, a stable sort breaks ties between two elements with equal sort keys by placing first in the output array whichever element appears first in the input array.

-## 4.4 **Radix sort**
+## 4.4 **Radix sort (基数排序)**

 If we want to *sort strings of characters of some fixed length*, we can use radix sort algorithm.